google/ads-api-report-fetcher/gcp/README.md

 >The following snippets for mentioned files content are provided just as an example.
 In the future gaarf will contain more automated deployement tools.

+For deployment of all components you can use the [setup.sh](setup.sh) script with an argument with a name of your project.
+Providing you supplied a name "myproject" the script will deploy functions "myproject" and "myproject-bq", and "myproject-wf" workflow.
+You can always customize names and other settings for components by adjusting `setup.sh` scripts in components' folders.

 #### deploy-scripts.sh
 ```shell
 PROJECT_ID=$(gcloud config get-value project 2> /dev/null)